Trichotillomania Hair Regrowth And Treatment

 How Do You Treat Trichotillomania?

-Trichotillomania is an impulse control disorder.
-Hence, those with the condition are often prescribed behavioral treatments.
+Since trichotillomania is an impulse control disorder, those with this type of hair loss condition are often prescribed behavioral treatments.

 - Habit Reversal Therapy (HRT)